Primary tabs

 Placements

-The Department is flexible in permitting students, with the support of their supervisors, to undertake research in an industrial setting.
+The Department is flexible in permitting students, with the support of their supervisors, to undertake a period of essential research in an industrial setting.
 Permission to work away from the University is required.
 Although students may intermit to take paid internships for career-development in certain circumstances and with appropriate permissions, the University has strict rules on undertaking paid employment while engaged in a full-time research degree.

 Feedback